Nepal to become first country to deploy India's UPI platform

 -

+Also, it will enable real-time cross-border P2P remittances between Nepal and India.
+Nepal becomes the first country outside India to adopt UPI.

-The NPCI International Payments Limited (NIPL), the global arm of the NPCI joined hands with the Gateway Payments Service Pvt Ltd, an authorised Payment System Operators in Nepal, and Manam Infotech Private Limited to deploy UPI in the country.
+NPIL has joined hands with Gateway Payments Service, the authorised payment system operators in Nepal, and Manam Infotech to deploy UPI in Nepal.

-"The partnership will enable consumers within Nepal to transact swiftly using state-of-the-art UPI platform and deliver a seamless user experience.
-We are confident that this initiative will stand as a testimony to NIPL's technological capabilities and vision of scaling our unique offerings globally," said Ritesh Shukla, CEO of NIPL.

-It will also enable the way forward for real-time cross-border P2P remittances between Nepal and India.

-In 2021, UPI enabled 39 billion financial transactions amounting to commerce worth $940 billion, which is equivalent to approximately 31 per cent of India's GDP.

-"The same UPI service has created a significant positive impact in India in terms of the country's digital payment transformation.
-We expect UPI in Nepal would play a pivotal role in transforming the digital economy of the country and dreams of building a less-cash society," said Rajesh Prasad Manandhar, CEO of GPS.

 Dear Reader,